 While watching A Quiet Place, I couldn’t help but hear the reactions of others in the audience.
 I heard people gasping from shock, sliding lower into their chairs, and exhaling after holding their breath over and over through the movie’s runtime.
-It’s been a while since I’ve seen a horror film effect a packed theater this way.
+It’s been a while since I’ve seen a horror film affect a packed theater this way.
 The long periods of silence and slow moving camera shots build suspense tremendously, and they make the short bursts of noise and faster movements that much scarier.
 Not many horror films achieve that kind of balance, and considering that this is John Krasinki’s first time with the genre, I sincerely hope he continues to hone his craft.

 A Quiet Place is set in a grim future where monsters that hunt by sound have seemingly wiped out the majority of the human population, and follows a family that has learned to survive by making as little noise as possible.
 Communicating through sign language, walking on sand paths, not wearing shoes, and other tricks are used by the group to avoid the sound-seeking creatures.
 Eventually, something happens that attracts the beasts, and our silent protagonists must use all their wit and grit to evade certain death.

 I have to say that A Quiet Place does a terrific job of showing just enough of the hunters to give viewers an idea of what they look like, but holding the details back so there’s still a sense of mystery (and dread) until the end.
 Yet another balancing act that usually isn’t pulled off this effectively, and another reason I really, truly want Krasinski to direct more horror.

 The lack of spoken dialogue also tests the talent of each cast member, although it doesn’t appear that way because everyone is just incredible.
 Krasinski and Emily Blunt (who are married in the movie and in real life) are fantastic as usual, and their in-film children, Millicent Simmonds and Noah Jupe, are equally brilliant.
 I totally felt their bond as a family.
 In fact it was so strong that I almost started to tear up at one point.